Hattrick (TV program)

 Hattrick (هتتریک) is an Iranian football live television program, broadcast every Saturday night from Iran International.
 The founder, presenter and producer of the program is Mazdak Mirzaei and program Analyst Mohammad Taghavi and assistant presenter is Zahra Alipour.

 Hattrick uses British refereeing experts to examine the refereeing scenes of Iranian football matches.

 History

 Hattrick program was founded in 2019 by Mazdak Mirzaei.
 The first episode of the Hattrick program aired on 7 December 2019.

-Attributes

-Broadcasting

-Hattrick program airs on Iran International every Saturday at 22:00.

-Presenter

-The program is Presented by Mazdak Mirzaei.

-Theme

-Program process

-Every week the Hattrick program reviews and analyzes events related to Iranian football.
-The program features scenes from the Persian Gulf Pro League and the Iranian Hazfi Cup and specifically deals with women's football in Iran.
-Hattrick performs technical analysis and refereeing of football matches each week and makes the viewing of the program attractive to viewers using beautiful graphics.